OpenWebAdvocacy/website/README.md

 For discussions on ideas and issues that you would like to document as part of this repository, please file a GitHub Issue.

+Hosting for this site is managed by Netlify and can be accessed at [https://cool-elf-8eb15a.netlify.app/](https://cool-elf-8eb15a.netlify.app/) until DNS is changed.
+Additionally, when submitting PRs, Netlify Deploy Previews will be run, with a preview link available within the _Checks_ section of the PR page.

 ### Join the Discord

 If you would like to learn more about the work we do or get involved yourself, join the [Open Web Advocacy Discord community](https://discord.gg/x53hkqrRKx).